astronomer/docs/astro/connect-aws.md

 ### Create a connection to confirm connectivity (optional)

-When Astronomer support confirms that DNS forwarding was successfully implemented, you can create a connection to the resource that is resolved by the shared rule.
+When Astronomer support confirms that DNS forwarding was successfully implemented, you can create a connection to the shared resource.
 See [Managing Connections](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html).

 </TabItem>